Sloppy model analysis identifies bifurcation parameters without Normal Form analysis: Conclusion

 Our TWIG analysis has some inherent limitations.
-It presupposes that model can be simulated at least one side of the bifurcation to arbitrarily long times, \emph{i.e.} it analyzes stable dynamics on the threshold of instability.
+It presupposes that the model can be simulated on at least one side of the bifurcation to arbitrarily long times, \emph{i.e.} it analyzes stable dynamics on the threshold of instability.
 A bifurcation that switches between two different forms of instability will not be easily detectable with this method, as trajectories will diverge on both sides of the bifurcation.
-However, such doubly-unstable bifurcations may be of limited practical interest anyway, as loss of stability is generally a far more common real-world problem than a change in the class of instability of a system that never was stable to begin with.
+However, such doubly-unstable bifurcations may be of limited practical interest anyway, as loss of stability is generally a far more common real-world problem than a change in the type of instability of a system that never was stable to begin with.
 Hemi-stable points (as in saddle-node or subcritical pitchfork bifurcations) are easily analyzed when approached from the stable side (see Fig.~\ref{fig:pfsub}); otherwise test trajectories can diverge beyond computer tolerance at moderate time scales.
+A notable limitation of the method as presented here is the inability to analyze hyperbolic fixed points.
+Future work may additionally leverage center manifold techniques to investigate bifurcations in such systems.
+We note here that absolutely unstable fixed points (\emph{i.e.}, where every eigenvalue is positive) can be conveniently analyzed in TWIG simply by running time backwards, and analyzing trajectories at ever-closer instants to the initial divergence from the instability.

 Because it is a particularly efficient method of determining important information about high-dimensional bifurcations, we anticipate that TWIG will be useful in situations with many components where one or a few bifurcations are expected in each component.
 These include power grids, circuit boards, interatomic models, complex protein regulatory networks, and ecosystem-based management systems of multiple interacting populations.
-Such complexity presents substantial difficulties for closed-form analysis, but can be tamed with insights gleaned from this method.
+Such complexity presents substantial difficulties for closed-form analysis but can be tamed with insights gleaned from this method.

 \emph{Acknowledgements:} We thank Archishman Raju for helpful discussions and comments on the manuscript.
+We also thank two anonymous reviewers for their careful reading and suggestions for extensions of TWIG.
 This work was supported by the US National Science Foundation under Award NSF-1753357.